dsl-logo

 Sean Callery, Editor

 My wife and I have a Westpac Altitude Qantas Platinum Credit Card and use it for most of our spending.
-Our strategy is to keep as much of our cash savings in our home loan offset account and then use that money to clear the credit card in full each month.
+Our strategy is to keep as much of our cash savings in our home loan offset account and then use that money to clear the credit card bill in full each month.
 We save on home loan interest and usually earn enough Qantas points to pay for something worth a few hundred dollars once a year.
 We usually do this when the Qantas store has a sale on.

 Sean Callery, Editor